icheft/A-Cnake/README.md

 It should create a folder name **snake**.

 Go to your project directory by typing `cd snake`, then type in `make`.
+It will create an extra `obj` folder to store objects created by the system.
+You may ignore the folder.

 You should be able to run the game by typing `./A\ Cnake`.
 Or, you can follow the instructions shown on your terminal prompt.

+#### Clean
+To clean up the project folder, type `make clean`; such will delete the `obj` folder, but won't erase the `A Cnake` executable.

+To really remove `A Cnake` game from your device, type `make remove`.

 ### Windows
 :) No offense.
 But it should be easy :)